 - Combine ingredients for chimichurri in glass or plastic bowl.

 - Place chicken in one gallon-size bag and vegetables in another bag.
 Spoon enough chimichurri into each bag to coat contents and let marinate in refrigerator for about 2 hours.
 You should still have at least ½ c chimichurri left--refrigerate this as well.

 - Remove all bags and let come to room temperature.

 - Preheat grill to high heat, then lower to medium heat, about 400 degrees.
 Add chicken and veggies to grill.
 Remove veggies after they've slightly softened, about 10-15 minutes.
 Remove chicken after about 18 minutes, or 160 degrees.
 Let chicken rest 5 minutes before slicing.

-- Arrange four bowls with grain, chicken, veggies, avocado slices, then drizzle with remaining chimichurri.
+- Arrange four bowls with grain, chicken, veggies, then drizzle with remaining chimichurri.